Gaza war protests: Japan

 On 11 October, a pro-Israel rally was held in the Shibuya district of Tokyo attended by Israeli diplomats.

 Members of the Japanese Muslim community demonstrated in front of the Israeli Embassy in Tokyo holding signs and chanting slogans such as "Israel, Terrorists" and "Free Palestine".
 There were also demonstrations in Kyoto on 19 November.

 On 20 November, around 1,500 protesters demonstrated in Tokyo calling for a ceasefire to "Save Gaza".
 In December, about 1,200 people gathered in Tokyo to march in support of Israel.

 On 13 January 2024, as part of the "global day of action", hundreds gathered in Tokyo to protest against the Israeli war in Gaza and demanded a ceasefire.
 A single protester in Tokyo has demonstrated alone for three months since November 2023 holding a banner reading "Stop Gaza Genocide".

 On 4 February, more than 50 pro-Palestinian protesters marched to call for a ceasefire in front of the Atomic Bomb Dome in Hiroshima.

 On 11 May, hundreds of demonstrators marched at a pro-Palestine rally in Shibuya in Tokyo.
 Some chanted "From the river to the sea, Palestine will be free."

 On 15 July, dozens of people participated in a march in solidarity with Gaza in Namba, Osaka Prefecture.

 On 31 July, Nagasaki mayor Shiro Suzuki disinvited representatives from Israel from the upcoming 79th annual commemoration of the US atomic bombing on the city.
 Ambassadors to Japan Rahm Emanuel and Julia Longbottom from the U.S. and U.K. respectively, refused to attend the Nagasaki ceremony in counter-protest.

 On 5 August, a large protest occurred in Hiroshima accusing Prime Minister Fumio Kishida of being complicit with the genocide in Gaza.
 On 6 August, the anniversary of the Atomic bombing of Hiroshima, the city government banned gatherings in Peace Park and in front of the Atomic Bomb Dome because of the protests.

 Kyrgyzstan

 On 29 October 300 people joined the Palestinian community in Bishkek in demonstrations funded by an Islamic publisher, Islamskiy Zhurnal Umma.
-Authorities did not try to stop the protest.